D-3lf/docker-jnlp-agent/README.md

-docker-jnlp-slave-gcloud
+# todd/jnlp-agent-gcloud

-JNLP Slave Docker image based on jenkinsci/jnlp-slave:latest with the gcloud SDK added.
+JNLP Agent Docker image based on jenkins/jnlp-slave:latest with the gcloud SDK added.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.